 Change of Contact Information

 It is the student's responsibility to maintain the correct mailing address.
-A Change of Address form should be submitted to the Registrar's Office immediately after a change occurs.
+An Update to Student Information form should be submitted to the Registrar's Office immediately after a change occurs.